aluisyoanx/gui-wallet/README.md

 If the build is successful the binaries will be in the Release folder.

 #### Special Thanks
-Special thanks goes out to the developers from Cryptonote, Bytecoin, Monero, Forknote, TurtleCoin, and Masari.
+Special thanks goes out to the developers from Cryptonote, Bytecoin, Monero, Forknote, TurtleCoin, Masari, The Circle Team